A look at the design, market and legacy of Victorian pottery

 Probably the most famous of the GJ cheese stands is the fence and daisy design.
 Although it's certainly a pretty design I've never really understood its fame or the unusually high prices this one commands.
 Perhaps it has something to do with this over-the-top description in the Katz-Marks' books:

-Ms Marks' books were the first and most influential contemporary majolica identification guides available to the majolica collector.
+Ms Marks' books were the first contemporary majolica identification guides available to the majolica collector.
 As such they were very influential in the early development of the retail majolica market.
 This piece certainly wouldn't be the first design to benefit from Ms. Katz-Marks' enthusiasm.
-Over time they've been replaced by newer, more attractive references which has caused their influence on the market to decrease.
-Perhaps this may explain why the fence and daisy cheese stand in the recent Strawser Auction failed to reach its reserve.
+Over time they've been replaced by newer, more accurate references which has caused their influence on the market to decrease.

 George Jones also made cheese domes in a number of other patterns, all of them beautiful.